 A survivorship period is usually 30 days but can be as long as six months.

 However, in some circumstances a survivorship clause can create inheritance tax (IHT) disadvantages for spouses and civil partners.
 So it is essential to get proper advice.

-For expert legal advice on making or reviewing your will, contact Coles Miller Partner Stuart Bradford, the head of our Probate Department.
-Phone him at our Poole office (01202 355695) or at our Wimborne office (01202 355699).
+For expert legal advice on making or reviewing your will, contact Coles Miller Solicitor Anthony Weber, a Partner at the firm and head of our Wills & Probate Department.

 * Have you suffered a serious injury or illness abroad?
 Were you a victim of clinical negligence in a foreign hospital?